Karan-Asija-GKM-IT/expense-tracker-docs/docs/index.md

 ---

-## 2.3 Offer Cross-Platform Access via PWA

-The system is implemented as a **Progressive Web App (PWA)**, enabling seamless use across web and mobile devices.

----

-## 2.4 Maintain Secure and Reliable Storage Using PostgreSQL
+## 2.3 Maintain Secure and Reliable Storage Using PostgreSQL

 PostgreSQL provides a powerful and reliable relational database solution for structured data management.
 It ensures data integrity, security, and scalability while efficiently handling user transactions, authentication details, and application-related records.